iankrout/iankrout.github.io/_posts/2021-02-13-getting-started.md

 ---
 layout: post
-title: Methymercury and the Microbiome
+title: Methylmercury and the Microbiome
 excerpt: "Microbial mediated biotransfromation of MeHg to iHg in the gut confers protection"
 modified: 2/21/2021, 10:00:24
 comments: true